Jackson–Vanik amendment: Ukraine

 On March 8, 2006, the U.S. House of Representatives passed a bill permanently exempting Ukraine from trade restrictions imposed under the 1974 Jackson–Vanik amendment.

 People's Republic of China

 Until the accession of the PRC to the World Trade Organization in December 2001 the PRC was covered by the provisions of Jackson-Vanik.
-Although the President of the United States, starting in the late 1970s, used the waiver provisions of the amendment to grant normal trade relations trade status, the existence of the amendment meant that there was a congressional effort to overturn this waiver each year, creating a yearly controversy especially during the 1990s after the Tiananmen protests of 1989.
-Congress specifically removed the PRC from coverage by Jackson-Vanik in the late 1990s as part of its entry into the World Trade Organization, as the provisions of Jackson-Vanik were inconsistent with WTO rules.
+Before China's crackdown on the Tiananmen protests of 1989, a waiver was granted to China as a routine matter.
+After the crackdown, the waiver became a more contentious issue.
+As part of the 2001 WTO entry agreement for China, China received permanent normal trade relations and the Jackson–Vanik amendment no longer applied.

 U.S. legal challenge

 In April 2011, American University in Moscow professor Eduard Lozansky and former Reagan administration official Antony Salvia filed a federal lawsuit in Washington, D.C. against the Obama administration arguing the law is illegal.